Teldarheimur/telda/README.md

 Lastly, the machine will sometimes trap (some instructions are meant specifically to trap, others will only do so if something is wrong).
 If no trap handler is installed, this will make the machine stop (and the emulator will show what trap mode it was).
 Otherwise, the machine will be able to handle traps itself and this can also be used to implement things like syscalls.

+## Virtual memory

+When virtual mode is turned on the addr will be interpreted thusly:
+`1111_2222 2OOO_OOOO`
+Where `O` is the page offset, `2` is the second virtual page number (identifying the entry in the low-level page table) and `1` is the first page number (identifying the entry in the top-level page table).
+The page offset is 7 bit making a page 128 bytes long.
+The page tables are meant to fit neatly inside these pages with a top-level table taking up half a page and a low-level table taking up one full page.
+Page table entries at both levels are 4 bytes.

+The top-level page has 16 entries (why VPN1 is 4 bits) each taking up 4 bytes.
+These each point to a low-level page table.
+`aaaa_aaaa aaaa_aaaa arrr_rrrr rrUD_XWRP`

+The bits marked `a` are the physical address of the next level page table. `r` are reserved for future use and should be 0.
+The capital letters are flags:
+- `D`, dirty flag, means a child page has this flag set.
+- `U`, user mode flag, means a child page has this flag set.
+- `X`, execute flag, means a child page has this flag set.
+- `W`, write flag, means a child page has this flag set.
+- `R`, read flag, means a child page has this flag set.
+- `P`, present flag, if this is not set, this table entry is not valid and a page fault is triggered.
+All other bits are ignored and can be used by the kernel to know how to deal with the fault.

+The flags can used to know whether to go to the child table.
+E.g. if the CPU is going through this to get the address of the next instruction, the execute bit can be checked here to trap early if it is indicated that no child page can be executed.

+The low-level page has 32 entries (why VPN2 is 5 bits) each taking up 4 bytes.
+These contain the physical page offset.
+`nnnn_nnnn nnnn_nnnn nrrr_rrrr rrUD_XWRP`

+The 18 bits marked `n` are the Physical Page Number.
+Appending the 6-bit page offset marked O in the virtual address at the end gives the physical address of the mapped memory. `r` are reserved for future use and should be 0.
+The six bits in capital letters are flags:
+- `D`, dirty flag, if this is set, then a write has been done to the memory in this page.
+- `U`, user mode flag, if this is set, then the page is accessible in user mode (supervisor mode can access all pages).
+- `X`, execute flag, if this is NOT set, an illegal execute trap will be triggered upon trying to execute code in this page (read permission is not necessary).
+- `W`, write flag, if this is NOT set, an illegal write trap will be triggered upon trying to write to memory in this page.
+- `R`, read flag, if this is NOT set, an illegal read trap will be triggered upon trying to read from memory in this page.
+- `P`, present flag, if this is not set, the page entry is not valid and a page fault is triggered.
+All other bits are ignored and can be used by the kernel to know how to deal with the fault.

+### Physical addresses

+Phyiscal addresses are 24-bit (3 bytes) meaning that 8 MiB are addressable.
+When virtual memory is not turned on, only 64 KiB are accesible, as addresses in telda are only 16-bit.
+The high byte is filled is set to 0xff, thus direct access mode addresses 0xff0000-0xffffff.
+Note that 0xfffff0-0xffffff map to I/O.

 ## The byte registers